-NPX is a Node.js command executor that was introduced in NPM version 5.2.0.
-Its name is an acronym for “Node Package eXecutor” and its main goal is to facilitate the execution of package commands without having to install them globally.
+NPX is a Node.js command executor introduced in NPM version 5.2.0.
+Its name is an acronym for “Node Package eXecutor” and its main goal is to facilitate running package commands without having to install them globally.

 NPX automatically resolves the package location and executes it, without having to install it.
-What we already know can generate conflicts between projects, or give us problems when sharing projects between teams and/or individuals.
+We already know that installing packages globally can cause conflicts between projects, or give us problems when sharing projects between teams and/or people.

 Installing NPX

-NPX comes pre-installed with NPM since version 5.2.0, so it does not need to be installed separately.
+NPX comes preinstalled with NPM from version 5.2.0, so it is not necessary to install it separately.

-You can check that it is correctly installed by running this command.
+You can check that you have it correctly installed by running this command.

 npx -v

-NPX also allows you to run specific package commands without needing to install the package itself.
+NPX also allows running specific commands from a package without needing to install the package itself.

-For example, let’s imagine we want to run the command create-react-app, which creates a new React application.
-The package author provides us with this tool.
+For example, imagine we want to run the create-react-app command, which creates a new React application.
+The package author makes this tool available to us.

 Previously, we would have had to install the package globally,